5l1v3r1/maahro/README.md

 # Maahro
-Advanced sub domain hack software
+Advanced sub domain hack protection software by revealing full information it can

 # LICENSE
 EULA